Wavedoo/spacetagram/README.md

 # Spacetagram
-Shopify's Frontend Developer Intern Challenge
+My submission for Shopify's Frontend Developer Intern Challenge

+A preview of the website is available at https://wavedoo.github.io/spacetagram/